json-structure/primer-and-samples/json-structure-primer.md

 document.

 The feature identifiers for the companion specifications are:
-- `Altnames`: Alternate names and descriptions for properties and types.
+- `JSONStructureAlternateNames`: Alternate names and descriptions for properties and types.
-- `Units`: Symbols, scientific units, and currencies for numeric properties.
+- `JSONStructureUnits`: Symbols, scientific units, and currencies for numeric properties.
-- `Conditionals`: Conditional composition and validation rules.
+- `JSONStructureImports`: Importing types from other schema documents.
-- `Imports`: Importing types from other schema documents.
+- `JSONStructureValidation`: Validation rules for JSON data.
-- `Validation`: Validation rules for JSON data.
+- `JSONStructureConditionalComposition`: Conditional composition and validation rules.

 ### 5.1.
 Example: Using the `altnames` Keyword